How to Write a Strong MBA Application Essay or Personal Statement

 Introduction (“Introduce Yourself”) Prompts

 These prompts ask applicants to introduce themselves to the admissions committee members.
-Here is the actual class of 2021 required essay prompt from Harvard:
+The Harvard Business School has used the same prompt for the last few years.
+Here is their actual class of 2022 required essay prompt:

 Career Objective Prompts

 These prompts ask applicants to explain their career goals and why they believe an MBA is necessary to accomplish those goals.

 These prompts ask candidates to discuss why they want to attend that particular business school, along with the benefits that the school and classmates will receive should they win admission.
 Experts believe that this topic is highly significant to admissions officers and needs to be incorporated into most essays—and especially into introduction essays—in some fashion.

 These prompts request discussions of inflection points in an applicant’s career.
 The questions seek to uncover what contributed to their accomplishments, along with how they recovered from setbacks, and what candidates learned from them.

 This last prompt typically asks applicants to discuss any additional topics about which admissions committees need to know before rendering decisions.

 Writing expert and admissions consultant Sanford Kreisberg offers a great deal of insight about successful application essays.
 He points out in a 2015 interview with Poets & Quants that many successful HBS essays follow a common structure.
 They state the applicant’s goals, then identify three or four crucial experiences that helped shape those goals.
 Frequently, candidates also include how those experiences helped form their values.
 Another admissions consultant argues that emphasizing values is necessary, irrespective of the structure a candidate selects.